hooverken/ARMPowershell/README.md

 # Configure-AzStorageAccountForADDSAuthN.ps1

-This script configures an Azure storage account to use AD Domain Services (ADDS0 Authentication as described [here](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-auth-active-directory-enable).
+This script configures an Azure storage account to use AD Domain Services (ADDS) Authentication as described [here](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-auth-active-directory-enable).
 It handles the necessary configuration in both the local AD and in Azure.

 This is intended for use in place of the [AzFilesHybrid Powershell module](https://github.com/Azure-Samples/azure-files-samples/releases) which myself and others have found to be clunky and unreliable.
 It works by automating the manual approach described in the "Option 2" steps in the link above to configure the storage account.